Dead Moon Circus: Amazon Trio

 The Amazon Trio (アマゾントリオ, Amazon Torio) consists of Fish Eye, Tiger's Eye, and Hawk's Eye.
 They are circus animals transformed into men by the Amazoness Quartet to destroy the Sailor Guardians.
 They each respectively target a relevant Guardian to kill; the only exception to this is Sailor Venus, who is targeted by Xenotime and Zeolite.
 While commenting on their looks, series creator Naoko Takeuchi says all three members of the trio show some ambiguity.

 In the anime, the Amazon Trio's job is to look into the dream mirrors of mortals, searching for the legendary and powerful Pegasus.
 The Trio choose their victims by seducing various women and men, whether they be young or old, and attacking them while they are vulnerable.
 Rather than being killed by the Sailor Guardians like in the manga, the Amazon Trio share a different fate in the anime.
 After their many failures, Zirconia reveals to them their true natures (those of animals), and while she sends them to steal Usagi's dream mirror, she instructs PallaPalla to send a clown-like Lemures called Mr. Magic Pierrot to finish them.
 After Usagi's mirror is restored and Mr. Magic Pierrot is defeated, Pegasus grants the Amazon Trio dream mirrors, knowing that the trio have suffered greatly and have truly changed for the better.
 They cannot, however, retain their current forms as humans and are taken away by Pegasus to the Crystal Forest.
 As he places them within the forest, he promises that one day they will be reborn as the humans they wish to be, with their beautiful dreams intact.

-In the two-part movie Sailor Moon Eternal (which follows Sailor Moon Crystal season three), the Amazon Trio trapped Sailor Mercury, Sailor Mars, and Sailor Jupiter in nightmares.
-They break free and destroy the Amazon Trio.

 In the musical Shin Densetsu Kourin, Sailor Galaxia recruits them as her minions.
 However, in the second stage of the musical, they change their minds and join Sailor Moon instead; since the Sailor Starlights do not appear in this musical, the task of protecting her after the deaths of the Sailor Guardians is taken by the Amazon Trio.